devpbleite/devpbleite/README.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com/?color=FEFEFE&size=38&center=true&vCenter=true&width=1000&lines=Hello,+my+name+is+Pablo+👋;Be+Welcome!+💻🤟)](https://git.io/typing-svg)

 ---

 # 💫 About Me:

 Hi, nice to see you!
 I'm Pablo, front-end developer :)

-🧑🏻⚖️ => 🧑🏻‍💻 - In 2022 I started my career transition to the tech area and since then<br>I've been improving.
+🧑🏻⚖️ => 🧑🏻‍💻 - In 2022 I started my career transition to the tech area and since then I've been improving.
 Since then I have been training myself to bring solutions to life of people through my code, always seeking accessibility and adaptability in my applications.

 👩🏻‍💻📚🧠 - Graduating in Systems Analysis and Development, I have been developing own projects and acting as a volunteer in community projects that I participate and open source.